adammyhre/Unity-Event-Bus/README.md

 2. `EventBinding.cs` - IEventBinding interface and class definition for EventBinding, which is used to bind functions to events.

-3. `Events.cs` - IEvent interface and sample code which shows how to define custom events.
+3. `Events.cs` - IEvent interface and sample code, which shows how to define custom events.

 4. `PredefinedAssemblyUtil.cs` - Utility class for locating assemblies and finding types within them.
 See [Unity Documentation](https://docs.unity3d.com/Manual/ScriptCompileOrderFolders.html).